Director

 Colorado State University

-My name is Angelina Sung and I’m a fifth-year graduate student in the Counseling Psychology PhD program.
+My name is Angelina Sung and I’m a sixth-year graduate student in the Clinical Psychology PhD program.
 I completed my undergraduate training at Carnegie Mellon University.
-I also received a Master’s degree in Counseling Psychology (Marriage and Family Therapy track) at Santa Clara University.
+I also received a Master’s degree in Counseling Psychology (MA; Marriage and Family Therapy Track) at Santa Clara University.
 My research interests lie at the intersection of positive psychology and health psychology.
 Specifically, I’m interested in the health-protective effects of positive emotions and mindfulness-based practices, as well as understanding positive emotion functioning in the context of stress and coping.
+I am currently completing my pre-doctoral internship at the Minneapolis VA Health Care System.

 Susi Baumgardner, BA